 - Increase the speed to medium and beat for about 4 minutes until fluffy.
 Reduce the speed to medium-low and add the cream cheese and beat until smooth for about 1 minute.
 Do not over beat or the frosting will become soupy.

-Storage: Cake layers can be wrapped in plastic wrap and stored in an airtight cake container on the counter for up to 3 days.
+Storage: Cake layers can be wrapped in plastic wrap and stored in an airtight cake container on the counter or in the refrigerator for up to 3 days.

 Assembled cake can be stored in the refrigerator for up to 3 days.
 Bring to room temperature before serving.

 Prepared frosting will keep at room temperature for up to 6 hours, or refrigerated for up to 3 days.
-Bring frosting to room temperature abd beat on low speed to soften before using.
+Bring frosting to room temperature and beat on low speed to soften before using.

 To toast pecans: Heat oven to 350 degrees on a rimmed baking sheet, bake for 10 to 15 minutes stirring and rotating half way through baking.